ledermann/docker-rails-base/README.md

 ### Staying up-to-date

-Using [Dependabot](https://dependabot.com/), every updated Ruby gem or Node module results in an updated image.
+Using [Dependabot](https://dependabot.com/), every updated Ruby gem results in an updated image.

 ### How to use for your Rails application